jacobcook1995/QMEECourseWork/Week3/README.txt

-browse.R: R script to demonstrate the use of browse debugging Vectorize1.py: Python version of Vectorize1.R Vectorize2.py: Python version of Vectorize2.R
+browse.R: R script to demonstrate the use of browse debugging Vectorize1.py: Python version of Vectorize1.R Vectorize2.py: Python version of Vectorize2.R run_Vector.sh: Bash script to run the Vectorize files TAutoCorr.R: R script that estimates the correlation of temperatures Temperatures.tex: Tex file writing up the results from TAutoCorr.R